intoolswetrust/kerberos-server/README.md

 * `${host}` - bind address (127.0.0.1 is used when wildcard address is used;
 * `${canonicalhost}` canonical version of the host.

-If no LDIF file argument is provided the default LDIF ([`src/main/resources/default.ldif`](src/main/resources/default.ldif)) is used.
+If no LDIF file argument is provided, the default LDIF ([`src/main/resources/default.ldif`](src/main/resources/default.ldif)) is used.

 ## Generate keytab